 Why is it so important?

-That's because such a connection is vital for a happy relationship and ongoing contentment.
-It's not dramatic, kissing-in-the-rain, rom-com love, intead it's the kind best summed up by Edward Sharpe and the Magnetic Zeros when they say ‘’home is wherever I’m with you.’’
+Emotional intimacy is vital for a happy relationship and ongoing contentment.
+It’s not dramatic, kissing-in-the-rain, rom-com love, intead it’s the kind best summed up by Edward Sharpe and the Magnetic Zeros when they say ‘’home is wherever I’m with you.’’

 Indeed, true emotional intimacy gives a couple a sense of simply belonging, and, as psychologist and marriage counselor Dr Rich Nicastro puts it ‘’it is intimacy in marriage (or the intimacy in a committed relationship) that has the potential to elevate the relationship above all others.’’2 In other words, if you want a bond that is going to last, happily, intimacy is the key.